NeuroLife77/pystorm/README.md

 It aims to be lightweight, fast, and hopefully easily scalable to parallel computing and high performance computing.

-It can be installed using pip through pypi where it is named **pystorm3**
+It can be installed using pip through pypi where it is named **pystorm3**: `python -m pip install pystorm3` or `pip install pystorm3`.

 ## Pystorm functions